dinoemso97/ExpoQuickStarter/README.md

 npm install -g eas-cli
 ```

-"If you don't have an Expo account, you will need to create one at https://expo.dev/.
+If you don't have an Expo account, you will need to create one at https://expo.dev/

-In the terminal, simply type and log in with the account you will be using."
+In the terminal, simply type and log in with the account you will be using

 ```bash
 expo login